Thursday series set for infants, young children at the Shawnee library

 At 10:30 a.m. on most Thursdays, the library will host several themed programs.
 The schedule in September features:

 Sept.
-12 and 26 – Buzzing Bumblebees: Baby Lapsit Story Time, for babies up to 18 months, with stories, songs, interactions and a stay-and-play time;
+26 – Buzzing Bumblebees: Baby Lapsit Story Time, for babies up to 18 months, with stories, songs, interactions and a stay-and-play time;

 Sept.
 19 – Read and Relax for Infants, fun, calming activities for children up to age 5.
 The program is presented by the Pottawatomie County Health Department and led by Children Development Specialist Angie Porter;